EugenioAntunes/EugenioAntunes/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Secretaria da Controladoria Geral Do estado
+- 🔭 I’m currently working at Secretaria da Controladoria Geral do Estado de Pernambuco
 - 🌱 I’m currently learning Web Development
 - 💬 Ask me about what you want..
 - 📫 How to reach me: eugenio.antunes@yahoo.com.br